Lee Tea is an investigative journalist with a focus on essential oil consumer advocacy.

-Information no longer made up of timid requests like, "Is anybody here?"
-The people were here, the chatter was clear.
+Information is no longer made up of timid requests like, “Is anybody here?”
+The people were here; the chatter was clear.
 Some spoke on impulse.
-But others—an ever growing population of others—spoke from rehearsed script.
-As casually as the rest, they chime in a friendly message, off-the-cuff message with a goal in mind and precision rhetoric.
+But others—an ever-growing population of others—spoke from a rehearsed script.
+As casually as the rest, they chime in a friendly, off-the-cuff message with a goal in mind and precision rhetoric.

 The sales reps had come.
-Their territory now a new vitural one, the fascinating infrastructure of personalized channels of communication enchanted an untapped market leaving us all like sitting ducks, playfully splashing in the waters of an information flood.
+Their territory is now a new virtual one; the fascinating infrastructure of personalized communication channels enchanted an untapped market leaving us all like sitting ducks, playfully splashing in the waters of an information flood.

 When profit-driven motives like multi-level marketing met the rise of personalized technology in the first part of the 21st century, the volatile design of freshly fascinating communication channels flooded with unrestricted, unverified information, cutting through a sea of aimless anybodies with dollar signs for heads, whose collective desire was to rebel against an institutionalized regimen they had convinced each other was concocted solely to destroy them, these conditions combined to create the perfect storm.

 Case in point: the volatile liquids sold in little dark bottles that can replace our poisoned medicine and cure whatever ails us.
 I’m referring, of course, to essential oils...